notus-sh/chapecron/README.md

   Keep trace of your scripts' CPU and memory usage or anything that can be mesured by [GNU time](https://www.gnu.org/software/time/)
 * `chapecron::timeout`
   Ensure your scripts will not run forever
+* `chapecron::nice`
+  Run your scripts with a niceness adjustment

 ### Write your own